horga83/shellChatGPT/README.md

 both INSTRUCTION and INPUT prompts.
 This option requires setting an `edits model`.

-Option -i generates images according to PROMPT.
-If first positional argument is a picture file, then generate variation of it.
-A size of output image may se set, such as S, M or L.
+Option -i generates images according to text PROMPT.
+If the first positional argument is an image file, then generate variations of it.
+If the first postional argument is an image file and the second a mask file (with alpha channel and transparency), and optionally, a text prompt, then edit the image according to mask and prompt.
+If mask is not provided, image must have transparency, which will be used as the mask.
+Optionally, set size of output image with [S]mall, [M]edium or [L]arge as the first positional argument.
+See IMAGES section below for more information on inpaint and out- paint.

 Option -w transcribes audio from mp3, mp4, mpeg, mpga, m4a, wav, and webm files.
 First positional argument must be an audio file.